Keerthan-Stanley/MODULE-2/README.md

 5. What is flat synthesis?
 6. Hierarchical vs. Flat Synthesis
 7. Which one is preferred when?
+8. Why do we need Flip-Flops (Flops)?
+9. Asynchronous vs. Synchronous Set/Reset
+10. Hardware-Efficient Math: Multiplying by 2 and 8

 #### 1. What does a `.lib` contain?
 A `.lib` (Liberty) file is an ASCII text file that acts as a comprehensive database for standard cells (like AND, OR, MUX, and Flip-Flops) provided by a semiconductor foundry.
 It contains: